Pritzker progressive tax amendment allows for nation’s highest tax on business income

 The Illinois Constitution currently caps the corporate income tax rate at eight-fifths of the individual income tax rate.
 Illinois’ personal income tax rate is 4.95%, and the corporate income tax rate is 7%, but lawmakers could legally hike that rate up to 7.92%.

 The cap remains in place under SJRCA 1 with one very important change: it would apply to the highest individual income tax rate.
-Under Pritzker’s “fair tax” proposal, that rate is 7.95%.
+Under the rates passed, that rate is 7.99%.

-The nation’s top marginal corporate income tax rate is 12 percent in Iowa, according to the Tax Foundation.
-And that’s scheduled to drop to 9.8% by 2021.
+The nation’s top marginal corporate income tax rate is 12% in Iowa, according to the Tax Foundation.
+But that’s scheduled to drop to 9.8% by 2021.

 Not only would Pritzker’s amendment allow for an extraordinarily high corporate income tax, lawmakers would also be empowered to layer multiple income taxes on top of Illinoisans’ individual earnings.
 If Pritzker were to succeed, the constitution would lose the sentence that stops double taxation and the state could, for example, add a special income tax surcharge to pay pensions.